Overview of event-driven retention

-- After you create an event, that event date is synced to all of the content that has a label of that event type and that contains the specified asset ID or keyword.
-Like any label, this syncing can take up to 7 days.
-In the diagram above, all of the items circled in red have their retention period triggered by this event - in other words, when this product reaches its end of life, that event triggers the retention period for that product's records.
+- After you create an event, that event date is synchronized to all the content that has a retention label of that event type and that contains the specified asset ID or keyword.
+Like any retention label, this synchronization can take up to 7 days.
+In the previous diagram, all the items circled in red have their retention period triggered by this event.
+In other words, when this product reaches its end of life, that event triggers the retention period for that product's records.

-It's important to understand that if you don't specify an asset ID or keywords for an event, all of the content with a label of that event type will have its retention period triggered by the event.
-This means that in the diagram above, all of the content would start being retained.
-This may not be what you intend.
+It's important to understand that if you don't specify an asset ID or keywords for an event, all content with a label of that event type will have its retention period triggered by the event.
+This means that in the previous diagram, all content would start being retained.
+This might not be what you intend.

 How to set up event-driven retention

-See Manage the lifecycle of SharePoint documents with retention labels for a detailed scenario about using managed properties in SharePont to auto-apply retention labels and implement event-driven retention.
+See Manage the lifecycle of SharePoint documents with retention labels for a detailed scenario about using managed properties in SharePoint to auto-apply retention labels and implement event-driven retention.

 Step 1: Create a label whose retention period is based on an event

-When you create the label, turn on retention, and then choose the option shown below to retain or delete the content based on an event.
-This means that the retention settings won't go into effect until Step 5, when you create an event on the Events page.
+To create and configure your retention label, use the instructions from Create and configure retention labels and when you turn on retention, choose the option to retain or delete the content based on an event.
+This setting means that the retention settings won't go into effect until Step 5, when you create an event on the Events page.